-The gross short-term rental premium in Atlanta (Fulton County) runs at 89% for a 3-bed house, but after Airbnb fees, insurance, maintenance, utilities and property tax, that gap compresses substantially.
-This article covers both a 3-bed house and a 2-bed apartment because the cost structures differ materially: apartments carry lower entry prices but add HOA fees that houses never pay.
+The gross short-term rental premium in Atlanta (Fulton County) runs at 104% for a 3-bed house, but after Airbnb fees, insurance, maintenance, utilities and property tax, that gap compresses substantially.
+This article covers both a 3-bed house and a 2-bed apartment because the cost structures differ: apartments carry lower entry prices but add HOA fees that houses never pay.

 All figures below assume self-management for both short-term rental and long-term rental, matching the dashboard defaults.
 A section later in the article shows what hiring a professional manager does to net yield.

-A median 3-bed house in Fulton County sells for around $497,915 and grosses $44,521 on the short-term rental market at a market occupancy of 50%.
-Long-term, the same property rents for $1,966/month, or $21,779 annualized.
+A median 3-bed house in Fulton County sells for around $197,000 and grosses about $45,000 on the short-term rental market at a market occupancy of 50%.
+Long-term, the same property rents for about $2,000/month.
 The table below shows what each strategy leaves on the table after all costs.

 | Short-term rental | Long-term rental | |